3-TONNE ‘TITAN’ BRAND CHAIN BLOCK

 Pressure equipment, cranes, and passenger ropeways regulations 1999Are you aware that cranes have a higher threshold for the reporting of incidents?

 Note: This information was updated in the 2015 Crane Safety Manual.
+Refer to Complex Lift which replaced the terminology referred to here as a critical lift.
 The Crane Association has left this information here for historical record.
 See the latest Crane Safety Manual for the latest information and advice on Multiple Crane Lifts.

 1. A relatively simple basic lift requiring one or more cranes.